FranciscoMilani/FranciscoMilani/README.md

 ### Hi there 👋

-I'm Francisco Milani, an aspiring software developer, QA analyst and tech enthusiast from Brazil.
+I'm Francisco Milani, an aspiring tech enthusiast and former game developer, now transitioning into the software development/quality assurance roles.
 I'm currently participating in a Industrial and Technological Development Scholarship program as a QA analyst, managing software testing processes at the Digital Games Quality Assurance Laboratory at the University of Caxias do Sul (UCS Lab QA).

 ## Tech Stack